I’d call myself a pretty good skier, although one particular afternoon on the slopes I faced a challenge beyond my ability, or so I thought.

 I clung to the swaying treetop poking through the snow.
 “I’m stuck,” I yelled.
 “I can’t do this,” I howled again.
 By now my husband was further down the mountain.

 I struggled to clip on my skis as they slipped on the steep slope.
 My shaking legs didn’t help.

 I wanted to give up.

-I could stay clinging to the tree at 12,000 feet while the sun dipped in the sky, even though that really wasn’t an option, or I could tell myself I could do it.
+I could have stayed clinging to the tree at 12,000 feet while the sun dipped in the sky, even though that really wasn’t an option.
+I imagined nightfall alone on the isolated mountaintop.
+Or I could tell myself I could do it.